Interim Guidance on Data Uses and Risks of Generative AI

 - Public data: Generative AI can safely process publicly available information, general academic concepts, and non-sensitive data.
 Use of public data must still comply with MSU’s policies and be considered relative to its ethical and reputational implications.

 - Research data: Researchers must consider the nature and sensitivity of scholarly data before using generative AI to support research.
-Do not put data that are confidential, contain sensitive information, or are subject to specific legal or ethical requirements (e.g., human subjects’ data) into any generative AI without proper anonymization and evaluation of potential risks, as well as express written consent from any other necessary parties without documented approval from MSU IT GRC, as well as express written consent from any other necessary parties.
+Do not put data that are confidential, contain sensitive information, or are subject to specific legal or ethical requirements (e.g., human subjects’ data) into any generative AI without proper anonymization and evaluation of potential risks.
+Expressed written consent is required from all necessary parties prior to requested approval from MSU IT GRC.

 - Intellectual property: As questions around intellectual property and the use of generative AI are unresolved, the MSU community must avoid inputting proprietary or confidential information into generative AI, including unpublished research findings, internal university data or documents, or any information protected by intellectual property rights without express written consent from all stakeholders.